liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/09-providing-entity-specific-local-services-for-staging/01-implementing-the-staged-model-repository-framework.markdown

 # Implementing the Staged Model Repository Framework

-Providing specialized local services for your app's staging functionality is an important functional step.
-It lets you abstract the additional staging-specific information you must add for your local services away from your data handlers.
+Providing specialized local services for your app's staging functionality lets you abstract the additional staging-specific information away from your data handlers.
 Before you can begin using the Staged Model Repository framework in your app, you'll need to implement it.

 You'll step through a quick example to demonstrate implementing the `StagedModelRepository` interface to use for a staged model.
 This example